floooh/chips/systems/README.md

 mentioned above starting with *args_*, *clock_*, *fs_*, *gfx_* and
 *keybuf_*).

-Next are the chips headers that are needed by ```cpc.h```.
+Next are the chips-headers that are needed by **cpc.h**.
 The list of required headers can be looked up in the embedded documentation in the system emulator headers.
-The reason why *cpc.h* doesn't include thos headers directly is that this gives you more freedom where you put those headers in your own project.
+The reason why **cpc.h** doesn't include those headers directly is that this gives you more freedom where you put those headers in your own project.

 The ```#define CHIPS_IMPL``` tells the headers that both the implementation part should be included.
-This makes sense here because all emulator embedding code is in a single source file.
-For more complex applications it may make sense to put all the chips-header implementations into a separate 'implementation file' and set the CHIPS_IMPL define there.
+Again, this is a detail that's very specific to the example emulators, in your own code you might decide to place the header implementations into another source file.

 **cpc.h** needs the following chip emulator headers: